 Don’t bathe your Border collie after every 2 to 3 weeks because he gets dirty; this could be irritating for him and could lead to skin issues.

-Most Border collies get red mud, so it is recommended to put them in a tub and wash instead of putting shampoo on their coat.
-If you still want to bath your Border collie after every 3 weeks, then use a non-detergent shampoo and only those which are skin-friendly.
+Most Border collies get red mud, so it is recommended to put them in a tub and wash them instead of putting shampoo on their coat.
+If you still want to bathe your Border collie after every 3 weeks, then use a non-detergent shampoo and only those which are skin-friendly.

 Why you shouldn’t use baby shampoo for Border collies bath